DQNEO/Assembly/README.md

 My Assembly sandbox

+All `*.s` codes are written in GAS for x86-64 linux so far.

-# How to assemble code
+# How to run

 ```
 $ docker run --rm -it -v `pwd`:/mnt -w /mnt dqneo/ubuntu-build-essential:latest bash